 - W-CDMA, LTE, LTE-A, point to point

-The AD9213 is a single 12-bit, 10.25 GSPS, RF analog-to-digital converter (ADC) with a 6.5 GHz input bandwidth.
-The AD9213 has been optimized to support high dynamic range frequency and time domain applications requiring wide instantaneous bandwidth and low code error rates (CER).
-The AD9213 features a 16-lane JESD204B interface to support its maximum bandwidth capability.
+The AD9213 is a single, 12-bit, 6 GSPS/10.25 GSPS, radio frequency (RF) analog-to-digital converter (ADC) with a 6.5 GHz input bandwidth.
+The AD9213 supports high dynamic range frequency and time domain applications requiring wide instantaneous bandwidth and low conversion error rates (CER).
+The AD9213 features a 16-lane JESD204B interface to support maximum bandwidth capability.

-The AD9213 achieves industry leading dynamic range and linearity performance while consuming only 5 W. Based on an interleaved pipeline architecture, the AD9213 features a proprietary calibration and randomization technique that suppresses interleaving spurious artifacts into its noise floor.
-The excellent linearity performance of the AD9213 under low level signal conditions is preserved by a combination of on-chip dithering and calibration resulting in excellent windowed spurious free performance (<−95 dBFS) over a wide range of input signal conditions.
+The AD9213 achieves dynamic range and linearity performance while consuming <4.6 W typical.
+The device is based on an interleaved pipeline architecture and features a proprietary calibration and randomization technique that suppresses interleaving spurious artifacts into its noise floor.
+The linearity performance of the AD9213 is preserved by a combination of on-chip dithering and calibration, which results in excellent spurious-free performance over a wide range of input signal conditions.

-Applications requiring less instantaneous bandwidth can benefit from the on-chip digital signal processing (DSP) capability of the AD9213 that reduces the output data rate along with the number of JESD204b lanes required to support it.
-The DSP path includes a digital downconverter (DDC) with a 48-bit, numerically controlled oscillator (NCO) followed by an I and Q digital decimator stage allowing for selectable decimation rates that are factors of two or three.
-For fast frequency hopping applications, the AD9213 NCO supports up to 16-profile settings with separate trigger input allowing for wide surveillance frequency coverage but at a reduced JESD204B lane count.
+Applications that require less instantaneous bandwidth can benefit from the on-chip, digital signal processing (DSP) capability of the AD9213 that reduces the output data rate along with the number of JESD204B lanes required to support the device.
+The DSP path includes a digital downconverter (DDC) with a 48-bit, numerically controlled oscillator (NCO), followed by an I/Q digital decimator stage that allows selectable decimation rates that are factors of two or three.
+For fast frequency hopping applications, the AD9213 NCO supports up to 16 profile settings with a separate trigger input, allowing wide surveillance frequency coverage at a reduced JESD204B lane count.

 The AD9172 is a high performance, dual, 16-bit digital-to-analog converter (DAC) that supports DAC sample rates to 12.6 GSPS.
 The device features an 8-lane, 15 Gbps JESD204B data input port, a high performance, on-chip DAC clock multiplier, and digital signal processing capabilities targeted at single-band and multiband direct to radio frequency (RF) wireless applications.